JohnMichaelD/JohnMichaelD/README.md

   # Hi there, I'm John 👋

-I'm a full stack developer with an eye for design.
-I enjoy building all sorts of projects, and I'm super passionate in making sure it not only looks good, but also works responsively!
-When I'm not coding, I spend most of my time outdoors, or underwater!

 - 🔭 I’m currently working on a fullstack app that tracks your contact lens usage.
 [Check it out!](https://johnmichaeld.github.io/contact-Solution/)